Welcome to the Taube Pilates Active Ageing course!

 - Knee Pain

 - Good posture and Upper thoracic extension

-While I hope this manual will give you with practical tools for engaging in working with older clients and taking the next step in your Pilates career or personal practice, my greater hope is that it will elevate the trajectory of your own health and youthful vitality.
-By practicing your exercises and developing your muscle, balance and bone density, you will enjoy the genuine satisfaction that flows from working out and working hard at Pilates – so worth it – mentally, physically, and also uplifting for your spirit.
+While I hope this Active Ageing course will give you practical tools for engaging in working with older clients and taking the next step in your Pilates career or personal practice, my greater hope is that it will elevate the trajectory of your own health and youthful vitality.
+By practicing these exercises and developing your muscle, balance and bone density, you will enjoy the genuine satisfaction that flows from working out and working hard at Pilates – so worth it – mentally, physically, and also uplifting for your spirit.

-I hope you’ll return to this manual again and again as you navigate your way through the maze of classes, clients, and challenges that are certain to unfold before you in your upcoming years as a Pilates practitioner.
-May it become a trusted guide for making clear and safe decisions, not just for your clients and classes but yourself also in terms of programming, verbal and tactile cueing.
+I hope you’ll return to this Active Ageing course again and again as you navigate your way through the maze of classes, clients, and challenges that are certain to unfold before you in your upcoming years as a Pilates practitioner.
+May it become a trusted guide for making clear and safe decisions, not just for your clients and classes but yourself also in terms of programming, verbal and tactile cueing in person and remote classes.
 I hope you will be able to seize opportunities for teaching others and enjoy the rewards and satisfaction you’ll receive by doing so.

 - Repertoire Class 1 – Osteoporosis and Osteopenia